 I no longer felt connected to my “reasons” and was feeling very, very lost.
 So, I wondered if I should go back to being an online Virtual Assistant and Project Manager.

-Here are my top reasons for quitting freelance writing in favor of becoming a virtual assistant — and why it makes sense for me.
+Here are my top reasons for quitting freelance writing in favor of becoming an executive virtual assistant — and why it makes sense for me.

 Go where the path leads you